History of spaceflight: China Manned Space Program

+The station conducts scientific experiments include testing materials for lunar habitats and studying biological changes in microgravity, contributing to China's ambitions for a lunar research base by the 2030s.
+The station is designed to remain operational for at least a decade, with plans to expand it to six modules and host the Xuntian space telescope in the future.

 Chinese Lunar Exploration Program

 As the first step of distance outer space exploration, the Chinese Lunar Exploration Program was approved in 2004.
 It launched two lunar orbiters: Chang'e 1 and Chang'e 2 in 2007 and 2010 respectively.
 On 14 December 2013, China successfully soft-landed Chang'e 3 Moon lander and its rover Yutu on the Moon's surface, becoming the first Asian country to do so.
 This was followed by Chang'e 4, the first soft landing on the far side of the Moon, in 2019 and Chang'e 5, the first lunar sample return mission conducted by an Asian country, in 2020, marking the completion of the three goals (orbiting, landing, returning) of the first stage of the program.
+Starting from Chang'e 6, China wants to advance its plans in making a permanent International Lunar Research Station on the Moon.

 Planetary Exploration of China

 China began its first interplanetary exploration attempt in 2011 by sending Yinghuo-1, a Mars orbiter, in a joint mission with Russia.
 Yet it failed to leave Earth orbit due to the failure of the Russian launch vehicle.
 As a result, the Chinese space agency then embarked on its independent Mars mission.
 In July 2020, China launched Tianwen-1, which included an orbiter, a lander, and a rover, on a Long March 5 rocket to Mars.
 Tianwen-1 was inserted into Mars orbit on 10 February 2021, followed by a successful landing and deployment of the Zhurong rover on 14 May 2021, making China the second country in the world which successfully soft-landed a fully operational spacecraft on Mars surface.